tangentsoft/pidp8i/doc/uwfocal-manual.md

     no information is being passed *to* the function.
-The first instruction (`7501=MQA`) reads the `MQ`, the next (`7001=IAC`) increments this value and the third (`7521=SWP`) interchanges the new and old values, saving the new value for a subsequent call, and returning the old value to the program.
+The first instruction (`7501=MQA`) reads the `MQ`, the next (`7001=IAC`) increments this value and the third (`7521=SWP`) interchanges the new and old values, saving the new value for a subsequent call and returning the old value to the program.
 Machines based on the 6100 microprocessor may not be able to display the `MQ` while UWF is running.
-Using this function however, the value of the hardware register can be saved in the variable `MQ`, and output by the `TYPE` command as well.
+Using this function however, the value of the hardware register can be saved in the variable `MQ` and output by the `TYPE` command as well.
 So being able to actually 'see' this register is not a necessity.